au-nlp/project-milestone-p2-group12/README.md

 ---

 ### Why Automatic Preferences Are Reasonable
-Previous studies (Zhang et al., 2020; Laban et al., 2021; Kryscinski et al., 2022) show that these metrics correlate strongly (ρ ≈ 0.6–0.8) with human evaluation of summary quality.
+Prior studies (Zhang et al., 2020; Laban et al., 2021; Kryscinski et al., 2022; Ye et al., 2024) have demonstrated that automatic metrics such as ROUGE, BERTScore, and similarity-based factuality scores correlate strongly (ρ ≈ 0.6–0.8) with human judgments of summary quality and factual consistency.

 Since DPO relies only on *relative* ranking, not absolute reward values, even noisy but directionally correct preference pairs can drive effective optimization.
 Thus, metric-based pairs serve as a valid approximation of human preferences when manual labels are unavailable.